aiven/devportal/docs/tutorials/anomaly-detection.rst

 After creating the service, you'll be redirected to the service details page.
 Apache Flink doesn't work in isolation, it needs data sources and sinks.
 Therefore you'll need to define the integrations between Apache Flink service and:

-* Aiven for Apache Kafka®, which contains the stream of IoT sensor readings
+* Aiven for Apache Kafka®, which contains the stream of IoT sensor readings.
-* Aiven for PostgreSQL®, which contains the alerting thresholds
+* Aiven for PostgreSQL®, which contains the alerting thresholds.

 You can define the service integrations, in the Aiven for Apache Flink® **Overview** tab, with the following steps: